Insulin Resistance Guide — Part 2

 • Delayed post-meal hyperglycaemia after high-fat meals.

-3) Liver insulin resistance (glucose output that won’t shut off)
+3. Liver insulin resistance — glucose output that persists

-What it is: the liver produces glucose during fasting (glycogenolysis + gluconeogenesis).
+What it is: the liver produces glucose during fasting (glycogenolysis and gluconeogenesis).
 Insulin normally suppresses this output rapidly.
-When the liver becomes insulin resistant, glucose output continues even when insulin should be sufficient.
+When the liver becomes insulin resistant, glucose output continues even when insulin levels appear sufficient.

 Why it matters in T1D: the liver normally receives insulin first via the portal vein.
 In T1D, insulin is delivered subcutaneously, and portal insulin levels are often lower than physiological.
 This creates a mismatch: the liver can be under-insulinised even when peripheral tissues are over-insulinised.